Timothy Tillman: International career

-Youth

 Tillman is eligible to represent Germany through his mother or the United States through his father.
 He began his youth international career with Germany, appearing for the under-16 to under-19 selections.
 He made five appearances for the under-19 side, including three in the qualification for the 2018 UEFA European Under-19 Championship, which Germany failed to qualify for.

 In January 2018, it was announced that Tillman would switch to representing the United States internationally.
 He was to join a United States under-20 training camp in March 2018 under coach Tab Ramos, but still had to submit a formal request to FIFA in order to switch.
 He instead joined the Germany under-19 team in March 2018, appearing in a match against the Netherlands.

+On May 12, 2023, FIFA approved Tillman's application for a one-time switch to represent the United States at the senior international level.

+Tillman made his debut for the senior United States national team on January 20, 2024 in a friendly against Slovenia.

 Personal life

 Tillman was born in Nuremberg, Germany, to an African-American father, serving in the U.S. Armed Forces, and German mother.
 However, he was raised by his single mother in Fürth, a city in northern Bavaria, Germany.
 He holds dual citizenship with Germany and the United States.
 His younger brother, Malik Tillman, is also a footballer, having also played for the youth teams of Greuther Fürth and Bayern Munich.
-Malik has also represented the United States and Germany internationally at youth level.
+Malik currently plays at Bayer Leverkusen and has represented the United States and Germany internationally at youth level.